fzaiter/Fzaiter.github.io/README.md

 ## A responsive online CV using HTML, CSS, and JavaScript

 This project showcases a personal CV in a responsive and custom-designed website built with HTML, CSS, and JavaScript.
-It reflects my skills and creativity, entirely crafted from scratch.
+Entirely crafted from scratch, it reflects my skills and creativity.
 Feel free to use this as a starting point for your own portfolio or CV website.

-- **Personalized Style:** Unique design, reflecting my personal brand and highlighting the information through a creative and engaging approach.
+- **Personalized Style:** Unique design highlighting the information through a creative and engaging approach.
 - **Interactive Elements:** Utilizes JavaScript for a progress bar, smooth scroll to top, and copy-to-clipboard information to add interactivity, enhancing user engagement and providing an dynamic browsing experience.
 - **Easy Github Pages Hosting:** The website is hosted on Github Pages, making it free and simple to implement.
 - **Fully Responsive Design:** The layout adjusts to fit various screen sizes, ensuring a seamless experience on desktops, tablets, and mobile devices.